-Conditions: Credit Requirements: Knowledge of the programming language Python is expected on the level Bestehen der Modulprüfung taught in the module PHM-0041 "Einführung in das Programmieren für Physiker und Materialwissenschaftler".
-Frequency: irregular Recommended Semester: Minimal Duration of the Module: from 1.
-1 semester[s] Contact Hours: from 1.
-Repeat Exams Permitted: 1 semester[s] Contact Hours: 1 semester[s]
+Conditions: Credit Requirements:

+Knowledge of the programming language Python is expected on the level Bestehen der Modulprüfung

+taught in the module PHM-0041 "Einführung in das Programmieren für

+Physiker und Materialwissenschaftler".

+Frequency: irregular Recommended Semester: Minimal Duration of the Module:

+from 1.
+1 semester[s]

+Contact Hours: Repeat Exams Permitted:

+6 according to the examination

+regulations of the study program